 - General marketplaces need trust, logistics, policies, and broad entity/category clarity.

-The shared strategic opportunity is to build an information architecture that makes the brand easier to understand, validate, compare, and recommend, across owned pages and third-party sources.
+The shared strategic opportunity is to build an information architecture that makes the brand easier to understand, validate, compare, recommend, and visit across owned pages and third-party sources.